darkreactions/DRP/README.md

 For a complete, step-by-step guide on this, please check out "setup.md".
 I leave the installation process for that process and will focus on the actual architecture of the system here.
 Also note that you can use `git clone https://github.com/cfalk/DRP.git` to clone the repo to your machine if you have been granted read-access to the the private GitHub repo.

-**Important Directories**

-There are a few directories that are vital to hosting the site.
-Notably, these are the directories of NGINX and UWSGI -- respectively "/etc/nginx/" and "/etc/uwsgi/".
-NGINX is responsible for serving static files and distributing HTTP requests; UWSGI acts as the gateway from NGINX to the Django files (located in the home directory of the "drp" user: "/home/drp/web/darkreactions.haverford.edu/app/").

 **Django Directory Architecture**

 The DRP Django Project is set up as follows inside the DRP directory: